-- 1. American Politics: one course from 301-308 - 2.
-Comparative Politics: one course from 217, 236, 320-330 - 3.
-International Relations: one course from 242, 344-351 - 4.
-Political Theory: one course from 210, 310-319, 321 - 5.
+- 1. American Politics: one course from 301-308, 360 - 2.
+Comparative Politics: one course from 217, 236, 320, 322-330, 362 - 3.
+International Relations: one course from 242, 344-351, 364 - 4.
+Political Theory: one course from 310-319, 321, 361 - 5.
 Advanced Seminars: two courses from GOVT 400-440 - 6.
-GOVT 450 Senior Capstone Seminar
+GOVT 450 Capstone Research Seminar

 With prior approval of their academic advisors and the Government Department chair, students may count upper-division courses offered by other departments, off-campus coursework (such as Washington Semester or foreign study programs), internships, and individualized study courses for up to 12 credits toward the major.
-With prior approval of their academic advisors and the Government Department chair, students may take a course other than an internship or individualized study as a substitute for one of the required advanced seminars.

 Students who plan to major in government should work closely with their advisors to select appropriate courses outside the department to expand the breadth of their education.
 Of particular importance as foundations are HIST 122, ECON 250 and/or ECON 251, SOAN 100, statistics, and courses in writing and speech.

 Since government courses are an integral part of the international relations major, students are not permitted to major or minor in both government and international relations.